securesecrets/ShadeGrants/README.md

 ### Recommended Process
 First, **ideation:** Use Shade dev discord to brainstorm, discuss ideas and form teams.
 We encourage you to get feedback from the community before submitting any application.

 Then, **application:** When ready, submit an application via the [Grants area of the Shade GitHub repository](https://github.com/securesecrets/ShadeGrants/issues).
-Do this by opening a new issue in the format of [this sample application](https://github.com/SecretFoundation/Grants/blob/main/Sample%20grant%20application).
+Do this by opening a new issue in the format of [this sample application](https://github.com/SecretFoundation/Grants/blob/main/Sample%20grant%20application) but with an obvious focus on Shade Protocol (instead of Secret Network like in the linked example).

 The application should cover the following details: